JazerBarclay/ci583-assignment/README.md

 To be submitted as a single zip file with the report in the root folder

 This assignment is setup for anonymous marking.
 To remain anonymous, omit your name and other identifying information in your assignment submission.

+## The Report Criteria / Structure

+Write a report not longer than four A4 sides that includes at least two sections.
+In Section 1, describe the complexity of your encode and decode methods and discusses the applications for this kind of compression technique.
+(Note that to describe the complexity of these methods you need to consider the complexity of all methods called within them.)
+Comment on what you would need to add to this implementation in order to produce a fully working compression/decompression tool that stores compressed data in binary codes?

+In Section 2 of the report, discuss the application of some of the data structures and algorithms you learned about in the first part of the module in the context of operating systems.
+This will require independent learning and research on your part.
+Some of the best places to find information will be the lecture slides from this module and the books on operating systems that can be found in the library, especially Operating Systems in Depth (Doeppner) and Modern Operating Systems or Operating Systems: Design and Implementation (both by Tanenbaum et al).
+A few non-exhaustive examples of the applications you could discuss are the use of the stack and stack frames in assembly code, the use of a binary algorithm in the Buddy System, the “disc map” data structure in the S5FS filesystem or the use of hash functions in page tables, file systems and directory listings.

 ## Breakdown
 ### Implementation assessment criteria: 60% of overall mark